mjtsai1974/DevBlog/_posts/2018-06-11-bayesian-ml-bayesian-think.md

 </table>

 >This table directly reflects the possible likelihood for all conditions.
+>&#10113;unfortunately, you are detected as infected, then, <font color="RoyalBlue">what's the probability that you are really infected given that you are medically detected as being infected?</font>

 ### Addendum
 >&#10112;[Introduction to Bayesian Thinking: from Bayes theorem to Bayes networks, Felipe Sanchez](https://towardsdatascience.com/will-you-become-a-zombie-if-a-99-accuracy-test-result-positive-3da371f5134)